-The Organization's assets and deferred outflows of resources exceeded the Organization's liabilities and deferred inflows of resources at the close of the year, resulting in net position of \$14,027,012.
+The Organization's assets and deferred outflows of resources exceeded the Organization's liabilities and deferred inflows of resources at the close of the year, resulting in net position of \$19,666,744.

-As of June 30, 2021, the Organization had invested \$34,330,572 in capital assets.
+As of June 30, 2023, the Organization had invested \$36,288,003 in capital assets.
 This investment includes buildings and improvements, instructional and support furniture, instructional computers for teachers, student computer labs, and maintenance equipment for instructional purposes.
-The Organization expects additional capital asset investments in the 2021-2022 school year as student enrollment increases at each grade level.
-With the additional students, there will be continued requirements for furniture, computers, and equipment.
+The Organization has no current plans to make any additional capital asset investments in the 2023-2024 school year, other than the remaining renovation projects already under construction.
+Valor has reached their full capacity for enrollment and is continuing to find innovative ways to share our best practices with schools across the country.

 The Organization has purchased its facilities through the issuance of long-term debt.
-The Organization had \$30,361,474 of outstanding debt at June 30, 2021.
+The Organization had \$32,554,235 of outstanding debt at June 30, 2023.